Hermann-SW/cgal4gp/README.md

 ## prerequisites

-These libs need to be installed:
+These packages need to be installed:
+- build-essential
 - libpari-dev
 - libgmp-dev
 - libcgal-dev (*)